MAGNUS ARNDT & THOMAS POULSEN FROM TAKE-ONE

 Thomas is in charge of video creation and creative

 HOW DID THE IDEA OF BECOMING ENTREPRENEURS ARISE?

 Both of us have always, independently of each other, had a dream/desire to become entrepreneurs – without really knowing within which area.
 During the first week of our Bachelor’s degree program, we started getting ideas for a company – whether it was homework help, printing of posters or something completely different.
 However, we were not specialists in any of these areas.
-Therefore, TK1 Media started as we saw an opportunity to combine our different competences and experiences.
+Therefore, take-one started as we saw an opportunity to combine our different competences and experiences.
 Even though we are both studying media studies, we are not necessarily interested in the same areas within media.
 Usually, we say that our competences do not overlap at all – and we see this as an incredible strength in our company.
 So with these different competences and a common core in Media Studies, we saw the possibility of combining video production with digital marketing – video marketing.

 HOW DID YOU GET STARTED WITH YOUR ENTREPRENEURIAL JOURNEY?

 It started very specifically when Magnus’ study workplace lacked video material.
 Magnus got hold of Thomas, who was all game to show up with his camera.
 Together, we started to do smaller jobs that we found through our network.
 Our immediate approach was to get out into the real world and get hands-on experience in addition to our studies.
 However, we realized that there was a market for SMEs that lacked both video and advice in the strategic area.

 WHAT DOES A TYPICAL WORKWEEK LOOK LIKE IN RELATION TO COMBINING YOUR STARTUP WITH YOUR STUDIES?